 8. Baku, Azerbaijan

-Some of the most interesting attractions in the city include the mysterious Maiden Tower (whose reason of existence is still debated upon by scientists), the iconic Flame Towers, Upland Park (where you can get a magnificent view of the whole city), Heydar Aliyev Centre (where you can learn about the history and culture of Azerbaijan), the historical Palace of The Shirvanshahs, the peaceful Heydar Mosque, and the very scenic Baku Boulevard.
+🌸 Highlights: Some of the most interesting places in Baku include the mysterious Maiden Tower (whose reason of existence is still being debated), the iconic Flame Towers (which look like the definition of ‘futuristic’), Upland Park (where you can get a magnificent view of the whole city), and Heydar Aliyev Centre (where you can learn about the history of Azerbaijan).

-After exploring the city, you can also take a day trip to see the intriguing mud volcanoes of Gobustan, an experience not to miss given that half of the world’s mud volcanoes are in Azerbaijan!
-Not too far from there is Gobustan Rock Art Cultural Landscape Reserve, home to over 6,000 petroglyphs dating back to 20,000 years ago.
-They were said to be a part of pre-worship and pre-hunting rituals, and are absolutely worth a visit.
+🌋 See mud volcanoes: After exploring the city, be sure to take a day trip to see the intriguing mud volcanoes of Gobustan, an experience not to miss given that half of the world’s mud volcanoes are in Azerbaijan!
+Not too far from there is the Gobustan Rock Art Cultural Landscape Reserve, home to over 6,000 petroglyphs dating back to 20,000 years ago.

 7. Naxos, Greece

-By Tiffany from A Girl and Her Passport
+Explored by Tiffany of A Girl and Her Passport

-Wandering the Old Town area of Naxos (also known as Chora) allows you to experience the history and culture of the city.
+🚶🏻♀️ Wander the Old Town: Naxos Old Town (also known as Chora) allows you to experience the history and culture of the city.
 At the top of the Chora is the Kastro area, which is home to a Venetian Castle.
 Within the Kastro district, you can also visit the Catholic Church, an archeological museum, and have a rooftop drink.
-Because Naxos is less known than its famous island cousins, you’ll avoid the crowds found there and really get to relax on your holiday!

 6. Costa Nova, Portugal

-Südsteiermark (South Styria) in Southern Austria is still a well-kept secret.
-Known as the ‘Green Heart of Austria’, the area has beautiful green rolling hills covered by orchards and vineyards, all very reminiscent of Tuscany — yet just an hour drive from the city of Graz.
+🌳 Where?
+South Styria (Südsteiermark) in Southern Austria is still a well-kept secret.
+Known as the ‘Green Heart of Austria’, the area has beautiful green rolling hills covered by orchards and vineyards, all very reminiscent of Tuscany — yet just an hour’s drive from the city of Graz.

-Dotted with colorful farms, wineries, historic castles, and boutique wineries, the area is popular with Europeans who flock there in the fall when the grape harvest is underway.
-Most importantly, Südsteiermark is known for producing the crisp white wines for which Austria is famous.
+😍 Why: Dotted with colorful farms, wineries, historic castles, and boutique wineries, South Styria is popular with Europeans who flock there in the fall when the grape harvest is underway.
+Most importantly, this area is known for producing the crisp white wines for which Austria is famous.

-Hiking and biking are very popular there, but one of the very best things to do for food and wine lovers is driving the 44-mile South Styrian Wine Road.
+🍷 Drive the Wine Road: While hiking and biking are popular in South Styria, one of the best things to do for food and wine lovers is driving the 44-mile South Styrian Wine Road.
 The country roads are well-marked and scenic every stretch of the way.
-You’ll pass through small towns like Gamlitz and Eckberg, so stop to browse the shops for a while before getting back on the Wine Road.
+You’ll pass through small towns like Gamlitz and Eckberg, so stop to browse the shops before getting back on the road.

-Better yet, book an overnight at a country inn, or büschenschank, to have dinner.
-These small social places by law can only serve their own wine and cold foods like smoked meats, homemade cheeses, and salads dressed with the local food specialty, pumpkin seed oil.
-To stay in a buschenschank, Gamlitz has many options, and Weingut Hack-Gebell is a solid choice — plus, their own food and wine are fantastic.
-Austrians already know the treasures of South Styria.
-Isn’t it time you found out too?
+🔥 Insider Tip: Book an overnight at a country inn, or büschenschank, to have dinner.
+These small social places by law can only serve their own wine and cold foods like smoked meats and homemade cheeses.
+To stay in a buschenschank, Gamlitz has many options.

 3. Zadar, Croatia

-Zadar, a beautiful hidden gem on the north coast of Croatia, is a city not to be missed with a variety of things to do and see.
+🌳 Where?
+Nestled on the northern coast of Croatia is Zadar, a beautiful hidden gem of Europe that offers a wide variety of things to do and see.
 As one of Croatia’s main cities, it gets much less traffic than the larger Dubrovnik and Split, which are a lot more popular due to the filming of Game of Thrones.

-Zadar has several islands off the coast that can be reached by boat.
-This is one of the best-kept secrets of the city; being able to take a boat out to an island for the fraction of the price of the southern coast.
-Zadar is also known for its ancient Roman architecture sprinkled throughout town.
-An old church is situated next to tombstones and stonework from the ancient Roman times.
-A bit further along the coast is another popular place, the Sea Organ.
-Carved into the stone along the coast, the hollowed-out bits create a beautiful organ tone when the waves lap into the side.
-The natural sound reverberates through the stone and visitors can sit atop it and listen to the peaceful sounds.
+😍 Why: Zadar has several islands off the coast that can be reached by boat.
+This is one of the best-kept secrets of the city; being able to take a boat out to an island for a fraction of the price of the southern coast.
+Zadar is also known for its beautiful Ancient Roman architecture sprinkled throughout town.

-Not far from the Sea Organ is the Monument to the Sun.
-Inlaid into the walkways, the monument’s tiles are created directly according to the direction of the sun, and in the evening, a brilliant light display occurs.
+🌸 Highlights: Stop by the Monument to the Sun, whose tiles are created directly according to the direction of the sun.
+In the evenings, a brilliant light display occurs there.
 Thanks to its prime location, Zadar also has a fantastic array of hidden restaurants and great seafood.
-Finally, be sure to pop into some shops to get some lavender from the area, as it’s a wide-selling item in this part of Croatia.

 2. Taormina, Italy

-A short cable car ride will take you downhill to Taormina’s beaches.
+🏖 Explore the beaches: A short cable car ride will take you downhill to Taormina’s beaches.
 Though usually quite packed, the small Mazzarò beach is very picturesque.
 Just a 5-minute walk from there is the much larger Isola Bella beach, with a tiny islet of the same name.
-You can even cross over to the islet itself and for a small fee, discover its abandoned house and all its hidden nooks.
+You can even cross over to the islet itself and for a small fee, discover its abandoned house and all of its hidden nooks.

 1. Verdon Gorge, France

-Nestled in the heart of Provence in Southeastern France is Verdon Gorge, Europe’s most ravishing river canyon and the deepest gorge in France.
-With its limestone cliffs reaching an impressive height of 700 meters (0.4 miles), Verdon Gorge was created by erosion caused by the Verdon River, which gots its name because of its turquoise-green water.
+🌳 Where?
+Nestled in the heart of Provence in southeastern France is Verdon Gorge, Europe’s most ravishing river canyon and the deepest gorge in France.
+With its limestone cliffs reaching an impressive height of 700 meters (2,296 ft), Verdon Gorge was created by erosion caused by the turquoise Verdon River.

-Although most tourists come to France to visit the popular Paris, Nice, or Alsace region, the less known Verdon Gorge and its surroundings are the perfect outdoor getaway.
+😍 Why: Although most tourists come to France to visit the popular Paris, Nice, or Alsace region, the lesser-known Verdon Gorge and its surroundings are the perfect outdoor getaway.
 You can enjoy a wide range of activities here — from bird-watching and fishing to hiking, paragliding, and rock climbing.
-In fact, there are over 1,500 incredible climbing routes at the gorge encompassing lots of pillars, crack, and smooth walls — a truly thrilling experience!
-If you enjoy white-water sports, you’re at the right place too.
-There are lots of water activities to indulge in here, including kayaking, rafting, and canoeing.

-Verdon Gorge can be explored through a road trip from one of the prettiest villages in France, Moustiers-Sainte-Marie.
+📸 Chase the best views: Verdon Gorge can be explored through a road trip from one of the prettiest villages in France, Moustiers-Sainte-Marie.
 You can get beautiful views of the gorge along the way, especially when crossing Pont de Sainte Croix, where the Verdon flows into Lake of Sainte-Croix.
-Bordering the lake is the medieval village of Bauduen, which offers more stunning views and charming beaches.
+Bordering the lake is the medieval village of Bauduen, which offers more stunning viewpoints and charming beaches.